 He was very disappointed over the outcome of negotiations about a projected festival of Hispanic theatre which he wanted to bring to Miami after a successful New York run the year before.
 He asked me what I thought of Miami as a possible venue for that project.
 I was candid in my response – Joe would detect double talk quickly anyway.
 In the course of our conversation – peppered with expletives from Joe’s sailor mouth – he asked why the f— did I not come back to NYC and work for him and get out of “Death Valley South” (his nickname for Miami.)
 I must have paused for quite a while before I replied.

 Kimberly and I had been saving for nearly nine years to see our dream of running our own theatre become reality.
 My story must have resounded with Joe.
-He too had started his own theatre with little more than a hope and a prayer and he saw in me a young reflection of his own youthful self years earlier.
+He too had started his own theatre with little more than a hope and a prayer, and he saw in me a young reflection of his own youthful self from many years earlier.